Skip to content

 Full platform with Docker Compose

-This deploys the VQE runner alongside Kafka, Spark, Airflow, Garage, and monitoring.
+This deploys the simulation module alongside Kafka, Spark, Airflow, Garage, monitoring and MLflow.
 The stack is defined in compose/docker-compose.ml.yaml.

-The fastest way to get started is the setup script, which generates .env with random secrets, configures Garage (S3 storage), creates buckets, and sets up access keys - all in one step:
+The fastest way to get started is the setup script.
+It generates .env with random secrets, configures Garage (S3 storage), creates buckets, and sets up access keys:

 # git clone https://github.com/straightchlorine/quantum-pipeline.git